bgduque/bgduque/README.md

  <h1 align="center">👩‍💻  About Me</h1>

 Hello!
-I am Boris Gamaliel D. Duque a passionate Programmer from the Philippines!
+I am Boris Gamaliel D. Duque a Programmer from the Philippines!
 I thrive on tackling complex problems and crafting elegrant solutions.
 My journey started when I took the course of BS in Computer Science.

 ## 🤓 Education
 - **Clarendon College**